jaysayre/MarlboroPlanofConcentrationLatexTemplate/README.md

 ===============

 This template is designed to support all of the formatting and typesetting needed for a nice looking thesis.
 This package provides all of the necessary components to use this template.
-For contributions, comments, and bug reports, please contact me.
+For contributions, comments, and bug reports, please contact me (my email can be found at [my website](http://www.jaysayre.com)).
 This homework template is based on the Harvard thesis template by [Jordan Suchow.](https://github.com/suchow/LaTeX-template-for-Harvard-dissertation)

 Installation